thiswillbeyourgithub/wdoc/README.md

 * summarize_link_file: with filetype==link_file this summarizes all the links and adds it to an output file. (logseq format is supported)

 ## TODO:
+* faster caching for documents.
+Not just for the splitter but also for the loader.
 * fix caching of youtube playlist
 * add example usage